MSatiro/direct-cn-android/README.md

 `./playit-0.9.3-aarch64`

-After you write the last command, playit will start and a link will show, **click on the link**. (similar to this playitgg/claim/a1b2c3d3)
+After you write the last command, playit will start and a **token will show, save it somewhere** then go in <https://playit.gg/setup/agent>.
+That page it's a one-time step, if the webpage doesn't detect your token automatically (what I'm not sure if it's working 100% on mobile), then click on the hyperlink "...[here](https://playit.gg/claim?setup_start=0)" and put the token.
+The app will validate the token, and you're all set.

-8° After the page opens, click on “Add Agent”, and everything will be done, now you just need the addresses for the game. **To find out if the server is active, enter Termux and see if there is informations about your playit server, if everything is “true”, then it's working**
+**TIP:** **To see if the server is active, go in Termux and see if "Authenticated, Connection Alive and Tunnels Setup" are `true`, if everything is then you're online!

 9° Assemble the addresses for your games, remember the information I told you to keep in step 4?
 So we'll use it now.
 You have three address options available: